trex667/zwackel/vaadin-jpaperformance/src/main/resources/about.md

 ## V3 represents a EAGER loading for addresses and organizations by setting the attributes to lazy but within a join jql query to fetch all data with one single statement
 All users, all addresses and all organizations are loaded when you enter the screen
 ## V4 EAGER loading of both list attributes via entity graph
 ## V5 SEMI-EAGER loading of one list attribute (addresses) via entity graph.
+Organizations are loaded when you open the details
-ORganizations are loaded when you open the details
+## V6 SEMI-EAGER loading of one list attribute (organizations) via entity graph.
+Addresses are loaded when you open the details